Use system PHP5 as default

-When using different software on one account, you may need to use one version of PHP while running a multiple PHP versions on different domains.
-For example: You can have PHP 5.4 for the site in public_html and then use PHP 5.2 in a subdirectory.
+When using different software on one account, you may need to use one version of PHP while running multiple PHP versions on different domains.
+For example, you can have PHP 5.4 for the site in public_html and then use PHP 5.2 in a subdirectory.
 You can use any combination of other PHP versions in any directory on the account.

 Using the Default PHP version